Kia Vaughn: WNBA

-Vaughn was drafted 8th overall in the 2009 WNBA Draft by her home state team, the New York Liberty.
+Vaughn was drafted 8th overall in the 2009 WNBA draft by her home state team, the New York Liberty.
 In her first two seasons with the Liberty, she was a reserve on the team's roster.
 In her third season with the Liberty, she was the starting center for the team and averaged career-highs in scoring and rebounding.
 For these efforts, she would win the 2011 WNBA Most Improved Player Award.
 In her fourth season with the Liberty, Vaughn became a role player on the roster, playing 31 games with 17 starts.
-Upon the 2013 season, Vaughn was a restricted free agent and was traded to the Washington Mystics along with a 2013 first round pick in exchange for the seventh overall pick in the 2013 WNBA Draft.
+Upon the 2013 season, Vaughn was a restricted free agent and was traded to the Washington Mystics along with a 2013 first round pick in exchange for the seventh overall pick in the 2013 WNBA draft.

 In her first season with the Mystics, she was a role player on the roster and then would be upgraded in the Mystics' starting lineup the following year at the five spot.
 In 2015, Vaughn would have an injury-riddled season, she missed the first half of the season due to a concussion, she made her return in the beginning of August and played 20 games.
 In the 2016 season, Vaughn would be fully healthy, playing all 34 games with 4 starts.
 In January 2017, the New York Liberty re-acquired Vaughan in a three-team trade deal that sent teammate Bria Hartley also to the Liberty, Carolyn Swords along with the 15th overall pick in the 2017 WNBA draft to the Seattle Storm and the Mystics receiving two 2017 first round draft picks from the Storm.

 In February 2018, Vaughn re-signed with the Liberty.

 Vaughn did not play in the 2019 WNBA season, choosing to focus on her season in Turkey.

 Vaughn signed with the Phoenix Mercury for the 2020 season.
 She would re-sign with the team in 2021.

 On August 14, 2022, Vaughn announced her retirement.

 Overseas

 From 2012 to 2015, Vaughn played three off-seasons in Czech Republic for ZVVZ USK Praha.
-In August 2016, Vaughn re-signed with ZVVZ USK Praha for the 2016-17 WNBA off-season In September 2017, Vaughed signed with Fenerbahçe Istanbul of the Turkish Super League for the 2017-18 off-season.
+In August 2016, Vaughn re-signed with ZVVZ USK Praha for the 2016-17 WNBA off-season In September 2017, Vaughn signed with Fenerbahçe Istanbul of the Turkish Super League for the 2017-18 off-season.